 The blade can also be made up of a long steel tip mounted on an insulating handle, like lacquered wood.
-It is used to “solve electric clots and agglomerates of planetary forces.”
+It solves electric clots and agglomerates of planetary forces.

 As a ritual knife, it is never used to cut anything physical.

 - Carve symbols;

 These things are heard and read everywhere but it is important to clarify: the Athame only cuts the circle’s energies to go out and enter.
 Point.